eduardofbneves/Seq2Seq-Chatbot/README.md

 ## **Installation**

 This concerns to an installation where new data and trainning is needed.
 If chatting is the only action pretended follow only steps 1 and
-1. Clone the repository: **`git clone https://github.com/eduardofbneves/Seq2Seq-Chatbot.git`**
+1. Clone the repository: **`git clone https://github.com/eduardofbneves/Seq2Seq-Chatbot.git`**.
-2. Upload the desired .json files to dataset (testing and preparation there is a .xml to .json converter)
+2. Upload the desired .json files to dataset (testing and preparation there is a .xml to .json converter).
-3.
+3. Run train.py file to train the model.
+4. Assure model quality with test.py.
+5. Adjust, refine and repeat steps 2 through 4 if test results are not satisfactory.
+6. Run chat.py file to interact with the trained model.